What to Do in Athens, Greece: 2 Days of Ancient Archaeology

 Dinner - Orizontes Lycabettus

 End your time in Athens on a high note—literally—at Orizontes.
-Perched atop the highest peak of Athens on Lycabettus hill, ride the €13 funicular up for a panoramic view over the city everybody needs to see at least once.
+Perched atop the highest peak of Athens on Lycabettus hill, ride the €13 funicular up to a panoramic view over the city that everybody needs to see at least once.
 Two friendly felines are known to frequent the establishment and may try to take a swing at your Mediterranean dinner, but it’s worth taking this risk for a prime outdoor seat.

 Sunset is the most popular time to visit, so account for funicular wait times and the fact that you’ll need to physically purchase a ticket on site when planning your arrival.